barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 ---

 This article is a deep(ish) dive into how to use traits for some special applications that require conditional compilation.
-I'll try to explore some limitations of Rust's current metaprogramming capabilities using the example of making sure at compile time that two types have the size in memory.
+I try to enforce that tho types have the same size at compile time and by doing that we'll explore the limits of Rust's current metaprogramming capabilities .

 # Motivation